stormpath/stormpath.github.io/source/java/quickstart/index.markdown

 ***

-## Create an Application
+## Retrieve your Application

-Before you can create user Accounts you'll need to create a Stormpath Application.
+Before you can create user Accounts you'll need to retrieve your Stormpath Application.
 An Application in Stormpath is the same thing as a project.
 If you're building a web app named "Lightsabers Galore", you'd want to name your Stormpath Application "Lightsabers Galore" as well.
+By default, your Stormpath account will have an application already created for you to use.
+We will use this application for the quickstart.

-You can create an Application using the Client you created in the previous step:
+You can retrieve your example `Application` using the client you created in the previous step:

     import com.stormpath.sdk.tenant.*;
     import com.stormpath.sdk.application.*;

+    ApplicationList applications = tenant.getApplications(
+            Applications.where(Applications.name().eqIgnoreCase("My Application"))
+    );

-    Application application = client.instantiate(Application.class);
+    Application application = applications.iterator.next();
-    application.setName("My Awesome Application"); //must be unique among your other apps application = client.createApplication(
-        Applications.newCreateRequestFor(application).createDirectory().build());

-The code above will create a new Application, which we can use later to do stuff
+The code above will retrieve your `Application`, which we can use later to do stuff
 like:

 - Create user accounts.